BLOG

 Docketwise's Smart Forms functionality automates preparation for Form I-589 by auto-filling client data from tailored questionnaires, which reduces manual input.
 It also provides reminders to clients to help them meet critical asylum deadlines, and secure messaging to ensure. efficient communication.
 This ultimately saves time and energy for both lawyers and clients.

 Docketwise is also a comprehensive case management software tailored for immigration lawyers.
-Here are a few ways that Docketwise can help simplify the immigration forms process, improve document management, and enhance client communication:
+Here are a few ways that Docketwise simplifies immigration forms processes, improve document management, and enhance client communication:

 • Transform the client intake process by automatically filling out immigration forms from a single questionnaire